All about gum disease

 Gum disease, or periodontal disease, is a bacterial infection that causes a chronic inflammation of the gums and surrounding tissue.
-It is the major cause of about 70 percent of adult tooth loss, affecting nearly 80 percent of people at some point in their life.
+It is the major cause of about 70% of adult tooth loss, affecting nearly 80% of people at some point in their life.
 Gum disease includes gingivitis (the early stage of gum disease) and periodontitis (a more advanced stage of gum disease).

 Plaque – a sticky, colorless bacteria-filled film that constantly forms on the teeth – is recognized as the primary cause of gum disease.
-If plaque isn’t removed each day by brushing and flossing, it hardens into a rough, porous substance called tartar (also known as calculus), which can be difficult to remove.
+If plaque isn’t removed each day by brushing and flossing, it hardens into a rough, porous substance called tartar or calculus, which can be difficult to remove.
 The bacteria in plaque produce toxins that irritate the gums and cause inflammation and gingivitis.

 These toxins cause the breakdown of the gum tissue, causing gums to pull away from the teeth, and creating pockets that fill with even more plaque, bacteria and toxins.
 As the disease progresses, the pockets grow deeper, and the plaque and bacteria move further down the tooth root, destroying supporting bone.
 The affected teeth may loosen and eventually fall out or require extraction.

 Genetics is also a factor in gum disease, as are lifestyle choices.
 A diet low in nutrients can lessen the body’s ability to fight infection and increase a person’s susceptibility to gum disease.
 Smokers and smokeless tobacco users have more irritation to gum tissues than non-tobacco users, and this increases the susceptibility to gum disease.
 Stress can also affect the ability to ward off disease and may contribute to an increased incidence of gum disease.